KeplerGO/epicwash/README.md

                         entries in col1 (ra) and col2 (dec)
 ```

-`epicwash-prepare` is used as follows:
+`epicwash-renumber` is used as follows:
 ```
-$ epicwash-prepare --help
+epicwash-renumber --help
-usage: epicwash-prepare [-h] [-o FILENAME] [-m MATCHING_RADIUS]
+usage: epicwash-renumber [-h] [-o FILENAME] filename epicid
-                        filename [filename ...]

-Extract ra & dec from a set of EPIC catalogs and write them to a FITS table.
-Such a table can then be used as input for the `epicwash` command.
+Assigns new EPIC IDs to all catalog entries.

 positional arguments:
-  filename              EPIC catalog in DMC format
+  filename              EPIC catalog in DMC format epicid                Desired EPIC ID of the first entry.

 optional arguments:
   -h, --help            show this help message and exit -o FILENAME, --output FILENAME
-                        output filename (default: epic.fits) -m MATCHING_RADIUS, --matching-radius MATCHING_RADIUS
-                        cross-matching distance in arcsec (default: 0.05)
+                        output filename.
+Adds suffix '-renumbered' by default.
 ```